ShoreTel is now part of Mitel! Powering Connections ® that are Brilliantly Simple ®.

 Depending on your firewall type, you may not be able to specify individual ports or port ranges.
 In this situation, we recommend opening all outbound/inbound traffic for your instance (cluster).
 See the TFTP/Config Server article to identify the "Primary TFTP/Config Server 1" IP address and "Server/API Port Number" associated with the instance assigned to your organization's account.
 Note that the instance is the server where all of your organization's phones are connected.

 A firewall is an information technology (IT) security device, which is configured to permit, deny or proxy data connections set and configured by the organization's security policy.
 Firewalls can either be hardware and/or software based.
-ShoreTel Network Services does configure firewalls per a Network Delivery billable engagement.
-ShoreTel does not make recommendations on what firewalls to use other than what capabilities are required.
+Our Network Services team can configure firewalls per a Network Delivery billable engagement.
+However, we do not make recommendations on what firewalls to use other than what capabilities are required.

 Network Address Translation

-- Note: The firewall policy configuration to open the appropriate ports for the ShoreTel services should be limited to the destination IP address of the given ShoreTel server(s).
-Consult your ShoreTel representative for the needed IP address information.
+- Note: The firewall policy configuration to open the appropriate ports for the ShoreTel Sky services should be limited to the destination IP address of the given ShoreTel Sky server(s).
+Consult your account manager or support representative for the needed IP address information.

 ShoreTel Sky Port Usage and DNS